Good Clusterings Have Large Volume: Introduction

-{\bf Section 3.2. } Second, we discuss the structure of the normal cone.
-The key requirement for this is to have an {\bf explicit representation of the normal cone}.
-As there is no explicit description of the facets of the bounded-shape partition polytope -- it is only defined as the projection of another polytope -- this is a difficult task.
-Nonetheless, we are able to find an explicit representation: In a generalization of previous results \cite{Borgwardt2010,Fukuda2003}, we {\bf characterize the edges of all bounded-shape partition polytopes} which, informally, correspond to so-called {\bf movements or cyclical movements} of items between clusters.
-This characterization allows us to construct the inner cone of a vertex, which is the polar of the normal cone.
-Herewith we obtain the desired explicit representation of the normal cone which allows us to investigate the structure of the site vectors located in the interior of the normal cone.
-This allows us to identify certain convex areas which contain the sites of all representatives of all site vectors inducing this clustering -- up to scaling, which does not change the clustering.
+{\bf Section 3.2. } Second, we devise an {\bf explicit representation of the normal cones} of vertices of the bounded-shape partition polytope.
+This is a challenging task, as there is no explicit description of the facets of the polytope.
+In a generalization of results by \cite{Fukuda2003}, we {\bf characterize the edges of all bounded-shape partition polytopes}.
+They correspond to so-called {\bf movements or cyclical movements} of items between clusters.
+This characterization enables us to construct the normal cone of a vertex explicitely and to investigate its structure.
+By this, we can identify convex areas which contain a representative site for all power diagrams inducing this clustering.
 We provide some proof-of-concept computations and a running example, in which we compare clusterings of different volumes.

 {\bf Section 3.3. } Finally, we introduce a new \textbf{stability criterion for sites} for a clustering and provide an algorithm for the {\bf computation of optimal sites} in the sense of this stability criterion.
-These sites are maximally stable with respect to perturbation, i.e. all sites can be perturbed in any direction with a largest possible amount while staying in the normal cone.
-We use a classical approach from computational geometry to find such sites: We roll a $p$-norm unit ball into the normal cone, with the origin of the cone as gravity source.
-We then compute where it gets ``stuck''.
+These sites are maximally stable with respect to perturbation, i.e. all sites can be perturbed in any direction with a largest possible amount without changing the clustering.
+We use a classical approach from computational geometry to find such sites: We roll a $p$-norm unit ball into the normal cone and compute where it gets ``stuck''.
 The center of the ball gives the desired sites.
 This computation is readily expressed as a mathematical program.
-Hardness of this computation comes from the fact that there can be exponentially many edges.
-Of course, this hardness is not surprising -- there are related problems, like the {\em $k$-means problem}, for which the complexity of finding a global optimum (globally optimal sites) is known to be $\mathbb{NP}$-hard, even for $k=2$ \cite{adhp-09} or for data in the Euclidean plane \cite{mnv-12}.
+Hardness of the computation comes from the fact that there can be exponentially many edges.
+Of course, this hardness is not surprising -- there are related problems, like the {\em $k$-means problem}, for which the complexity of finding a global optimum (globally optimal sites) is known to be $\mathbb{NP}$-hard, even for $k=2$ (see \cite{adhp-09}) or for data in the Euclidean plane, c.f. \cite{mnv-12}.